 1. The Versatile Grain and the Elegant Bean: A Celebration of the World’s Most Healthful Foods by Sheryl and Mel London

 In 2014, someone anonymously returned this fitness-friendly cookbook, which had been missing since September 24, 1992.
-The volume, published that April, contains over 300 recipes—and it’s probably safe to assume that the culprit had plenty of time to try out every single one of them.
+It contains more than 300 recipes—and it’s probably safe to assume that the culprit had plenty of time to try out every single one of them.

 2. The Real Book About Snakes by Jane Sherman

-Like the previous entry, whoever turned in this musty old field guide declined to reveal his name.
-But lest anyone question the man’s honesty, he also left the following note: “Sorry I’ve kept this book so long, but I’m a really slow reader!
-I’ve enclosed my fine of $299.30 (41 years, 2 cents a day).
+Like the previous entry, the person who turned in this field guide declined to reveal their name.
+But they did leave a note: “Sorry I’ve kept this book so long, but I’m a really slow reader!
+I’ve enclosed my fine of $299.30 (41 years, two cents a day).
 Once again, my apologies!”

 3. Days and Deeds: A Book of Verse for Children’s Reading and Speaking compiled by Burton and Elizabeth Stevenson

 Loaned from: The Kewanee Public Library in Kewanee, Illinois

 4. The Fire of Francis Xavier by Arthur R. McGratty

 Loaned from: The Fort Washington Branch of the New York Public Library in New York, New York